FreemapSlovakia/freemap-v3-react/README.md

     npm run livereload
     ```

+1. Install [development CA certificate](./ssl/Freemap_CA.crt) to your browser.

-1. Open the application by visiting `http://local.freemap.sk:9000/`.
+1. Open the application by visiting `https://local.freemap.sk:9000/`.

 ## Compiling for the production